night-slayer18/ugit/docs/faq.md

 ### Why isn't feature X implemented?

 ugit focuses on core version control features.
-Some Git features are intentionally omitted:
+Some advanced Git features are intentionally omitted to maintain simplicity, such as:
-- Branches and merging (complexity)
+- Rebasing
-- Remote repositories (network code)
+- Submodules
-- Rebasing (advanced workflow)
+- Git hooks
-- Patches (specialized use case)
+- Complex network protocols (only local file system remotes are supported)

 ## Comparison with Git